Pfizer profit soars in first quarter, revises 2022 forecast

 Revenue from both products will likely wind up exceeding forecasts, Mizuho Securities USA analyst Dr. Vamil Divan said in a research note.
 He noted that current projections only include contracts the company signed as of mid April.

+During a Tuesday conference call to discuss the quarter, another analyst asked Pfizer executives about reports of COVID-19 recurring in patients after they have completed a Paxlovid treatment course.

+Company officials said early data from outside clinical trials shows that these recurrences have been reported in less than 1 in 3,000 patients.
+They noted that patients with compromised immune systems can carry the virus for long periods of time, and Pfizer will study whether extended treatment courses may be appropriate in some cases.

-Pfizer Inc., based in New York, also revised the 2022 earnings forecast it debuted in February to reflect an accounting policy change.
+Pfizer on Tuesday also revised the 2022 earnings forecast it debuted in February to reflect an accounting policy change.
 It now expects adjusted earnings of $6.25 to $6.45 per share.

 That’s down a dime on both ends of the range from its previous forecast for $6.35 to $6.55 per share.